 All amortization and impairment charges are included within amortization and impairment of non-financial assets.
-Land and building have been pledged as security for the promissory note and mortgages reflected in note 9, as well as for the line of credit (see note 3).
+Land and building have been pledged as security for the promissory note and second mortgage loan (see note 10) as well as for the third mortgage line of credit (see note 4).